-Tibet (Bod to Tibetans, Xizang to the Chinese; 西藏, xīzàng), the “Roof of the World”, has exerted a magnetic pull over travellers for centuries.
+Tibet (Bod to Tibetans), the “Roof of the World”, has exerted a magnetic pull over travellers for centuries.
 The scenery is awe-inspiring, the religious devotion overwhelming, and the Tibetan people welcoming and wonderful.
-Scratch below the surface, however, and it is all too apparent that Tibet’s past has been tragic, its present painful and the future bleak.
-Tibet today is a sad, subjugated colony of China.
-While foreign visitors are perhaps more worldly than to expect a romantic Shangri-la, there is no doubt that many are shocked by the heavy military presence and authoritarian restrictions, both reinforced following protests in 2007–08.
-The growing civilian Chinese presence, and construction of apartments and factories alongside traditional Tibetan rural homes and monasteries, are further causes of disquiet, but all this doesn’t mean you should stay away.
-Many people, the Dalai Lama included, believe travellers should visit Tibet to learn all they can of the country and its people.
+Below the surface, however, it is all too apparent that Tibet’s past has been tragic, its present painful and the future bleak: today Tibet is a subjugated colony of China.
+While foreign visitors are perhaps more worldly than to expect a romantic Shangri-La, there is no doubt that many are shocked by the heavy military presence and authoritarian restrictions, both reinforced following pre-Olympic protests in 2007–08 and an ongoing campaign of self-immolations.
+The growing presence of Chinese immigrants and snap-happy tourists, construction of apartments and factories alongside traditional Tibetan rural homes and monasteries, and a programme of resettling nomads en masse to permanent new towns, are further causes of disquiet, but don’t stay away: many people, the Dalai Lama included, believe travellers should visit Tibet to learn all they can of the country.

-In reaching Tibet, you’ll have entered one of the most isolated parts of the world.
-The massive Tibetan plateau, at an average height of 4500m above sea level, is guarded on all sides by towering mountain ranges: the Himalayas separate Tibet from India, Nepal and Bhutan to the south, the Karakoram from Pakistan to the west, and the Kunlun from Xinjiang to the north.
-To the east, dividing Tibet from Sichuan and Yunnan, an extensive series of subsidiary ranges covers almost a thousand kilometres.
-The plateau is also birthplace to some of the greatest rivers of Asia, with the Yangzi, Mekong, Yellow and Salween rising in the east, and the Indus, Brahmaputra, Sutlej and some feeder rivers of the Ganges in the west, near Mount Kailash.
+One of the most isolated parts of the world, the massive Tibetan plateau sits at an average height of 4500m above sea level, guarded on all sides by towering mountain ranges.
+To the south, the Himalayas separate Tibet from India, Nepal and Bhutan; to the west lie the peaks of the Karakoram and Pakistan; while to the north the Kunlun range forms a barrier to Xinjiang.
+Eastwards, dividing Tibet from Sichuan and Yunnan, a further series of ranges stretches for a thousand kilometres.
+Some of Asia’s greatest rivers are born up on the plateau, including the Yangzi, Mekong, Yellow, Salween, Indus and Brahmaputra.

 If one approached within a league of Lhasa, saw the glittering domes of the Potala and turned back without entering the precincts one might still imagine an enchanted city.
 It was in fact an unsanitary slum.
 In the pitted streets pools of rainwater and piles of refuse were everywhere: the houses were mean and filthy, the stench pervasive.
 Pigs and ravens competed for nameless delicacies in open sewers.